aragon/use-wallet/README.md

 ### useWallet()

 This is the hook to be used throughought the app.

+It takes an optional object as a single param, containing the following:

+- `watchBlockNumber`: whether or not to watch the track the block number.
+If set to `false`, the value of the `blockNumber` property will be `null`, and the parent component won’t re-render when a new bolck number arrives.
+Defaults to the value specified on the provider.
+- `pollBalanceInterval`: the interval used to poll the wallet balance.
+Defaults to 2000.
+- `pollBlockNumberInterval`: the interval used to poll the block number.
+Defaults to 5000.

 It returns an object representing the connected account (“wallet”), containing:

 - `account`: the address of the account, or `null` when disconnected.
 - `activate(connectorId)`: call this function with a connector ID to “connect” to a provider (see above for the connectors provided by default).